 Conscious consumption can improve your health and wellbeing.

 I recently listened to an interior designer delightfully talk about getting a can of paint for her birthday every year.
-She paint everything she possibly could.
-Those early days of having to exercise her creativity to the max to make her life feel more beautiful paid off.
-She is a successful interior designer now.
+She painted everything she possibly could.
+Those early days of having to exercise her creativity to the max paid off.
+She is now a successful interior designer.

 Those types of experiences early in life probably influence us more than we realize.
 Reflecting back to my own childhood, I can also see how the dots connect back to sewing with my mom and the sewing machine my parents gave me as a high school graduation gift.

 Sewing didn’t become my profession but the ability to fix something on the fly and to create something from scratch has definitely influenced my professional career path.